bbk-pij-2012-20/JavaExercises/12_CONCURRENCY/6_immutability/Readme.md

 The names and DOBs are never mixed up so the threads do not appear to conflict to generate incorrect information.

-So, it seems to be thread-safe, and non-deterministic.
+So, it seems to be thread-safe, and non-deterministic...
+I guess..?

 ----